 - Poikilodermatous (variegated appearance, usually mixed pallor, telangiectasia and pigmentation)

-- Pustule – a purulent vesicle.
-It is filled with neutrophils, and may be white, or yellow.
+- Pustule — a circumscribed lesion that contains pus.
+It is filled with neutrophils and may be white, or yellow.
 Not all pustules are infected.

-- Abscess is a localised collection of pus.
+- An abscess is a localised collection of pus.

 The skin surface of a skin lesion may be normal or smooth because the pathological process is below the surface, either dermal or subcutaneous.
 Surface changes indicate epidermal changes are present.